-I am a philosopher specializing in language, with interests in metaphysics, philosophy of mind, and comparative philosophy.
-In the more (not so) distant past, I have done research in the history of philosophy, the history of ideas, and classical studies.
+I'm a philosopher specializing in language, with interests in metaphysics, philosophy of mind, cognitive science at large, and Eastern philosophy.
+I hold a Humboldt Fellowship for Experienced Researchers at the Institute of Philosophy of Freie Universität Berlin.
+In the more (not so) distant past, I've done research in the history of philosophy, the history of ideas, and classical studies.
 I did my graduate work across Italy (San Raffaele), France (Institut Jean Nicod, EHESS), and the United States (Harvard, MIT).
-I hold a Humboldt Fellowship for Experienced Researchers at the Institute of Philosophy of Freie Universität Berlin.

 Below some of my recent publications.
 Topics I'm currently exploring include: